sinak/sinak.github.com/_posts/2013-06-30-task-force.md

 * Coordinate closely with groups like EFF, Fight for the Future, Free Press, Mozilla and others to launch coalition sites.

-### Get involved

-We need a core team who are willing to help the reusable tools, and  a larger pool of designers and developers who implement those tools to throw up fast, compelling campaign sites.

 <a href="/rritf.html"><img src="/images/get-involved.png" /></a>